iamaoii/pahingalay-booking-system/README.md

 - **Database:** MySQL
 - **Other Tools:** VS Code, GitHub, Figma

+  ## 🌐 Website Sections

+- **🏠 Home** – Introduction to Pahingalay Hotel and a calming landing experience
+- **🛏️ Rooms** – List of available rooms with descriptions and pricing
+- **🛁 Amenities** – Features and facilities offered by the hotel
+- **🖼️ Gallery** – Photos showcasing the hotel, rooms, and relaxing atmosphere
+- **📞 Contact** – Form where users can send inquiries or feedback (connected to database)
+-

-## 🗂️ Features
+## 🗂️ Key Features

-- Peaceful landing page with soft animations
+- Landing page with hotel overview
-- Daily quote or affirmation generator
-- Breathing or meditation timer
+- Room listings with details and availability
-- User feedback form (connected to MySQL)
+- Booking form (connected to MySQL)
-- (Optional) Background music player
+- Admin dashboard (optional)
+- Contact or feedback form

 ## 📁 Folder Structure

+....
+To be follow